uzm99/ENCE_4110_Unai_Zurbano/Lab2/Readme.md

 <h2 id="Part I">Part I — Display 4-bit values from switches [0..9]</h2>

 ### Objective
-Display the value from the switches in binary.
-The circuit will display digits for 0 to 9 and the valuations form 1010 to 1111's as don't cares.
+Display the value from the switches in binary from 0–9.
+Inputs from 1010 to 1111 are treated as ‘don’t care’ conditions.

 ### Logic / Design